spksupakorn/GoPyter/README.md

 );
 ```

-Schema is automatically created by `init-db.sql` on first run.
+Schema is automatically created by `init-backend-db.sql` on first run.

 ---